 - Download the Samsung USB Drivers for the Windows operating system.

-Rooting the Samsung Galaxy J5 SM-J510S smartphone running on the Android 6.0.1 Marshmallow software updates using the CF-Auto-Root tool by Chainfire
+How to Root Samsung Galaxy J5 SM-J510S on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy J5 SM-J510S smartphone so you can use some of the options that are available inside.